-If you are going to stay outside Norway for more than two years and wish to keep your permanent residence permit, you must apply for this.
+If you are going to stay outside Norway for more than two years and wish to keep your permanent residence permit, you must apply for permission.

-In very special circumstances you can keep the permanent residence permit even if you have stayed abroad for two years or more.
+In very special circumstances you can keep your permanent residence permit even if you have stayed abroad for two years or more.
 You must fill these four requirements: